caddyserver/website/src/docs/markdown/caddyfile/options.md

 Allows configuring IP ranges (CIDRs) of proxy servers from which requests should be trusted.
 By default, no proxies are trusted.

-On its own, this configuration will not do anything, but it can be used to signal to handlers or matchers in HTTP routes that the request is trusted.
-See the [`reverse_proxy`](/docs/caddyfile/directives/reverse_proxy#defaults) handler for example, which uses this to trust sensitive incoming `X-Forwarded-*` headers.
+Enabling this causes trusted requests to have the _real_ client IP parsed from HTTP headers (by default, `X-Forwarded-For`; see [`client_ip_headers`](#client-ip-headers) to configure other headers).
+If trusted, the client IP is added to [access logs](/docs/caddyfile/directives/log), is available as a `{client_ip}` [placeholder](/docs/caddyfile/concepts#placeholders), and allows the use of the [`client_ip` matcher](/docs/caddyfile/matchers#client-ip).
+If the request is not from a trusted proxy, then the client IP is set to the remote IP address of the direct incoming connection.

+Some matchers or handlers may use the trust status of the request to make additional decisions.
+For example, if trusted, the [`reverse_proxy`](/docs/caddyfile/directives/reverse_proxy#defaults) handler will proxy and augment the sensitive `X-Forwarded-*` request headers.

 Currently, only the `static` [IP source module](/docs/json/apps/http/servers/trusted_proxies/) is included with the standard distribution of Caddy, but this can be [extended](/docs/extending-caddy) with plugins to maintain a dynamic list of IP ranges.

 ###### `static`